gitairman/mapstack/README.md

 Mapstack is a simple, responsive, map creating and viewing application.

-This project demonstrates HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node, Express, and postgreSQL back-end skills.
-Additional skills acquired during the completion of this project are the use of SASS for more efficient use of CSS styles.
+This project demonstrates HTML, CSS, SASS, JS, EJS, jQuery and AJAX front-end skills, as well as Node, Express, and postgreSQL back-end skills.
+Additional skills acquired during the completion of this project are the use of LeafletJS for the maps and Bootstrap for the styling.

 ## Getting Started